serolgames/EasyLogger/README.md

 # QuickFilelog

 #### easylogger is a lightweight package to log info, warning and error in an dedicated file.
+Atomicity.
+There can be no competition problem between processes because the code uses semaphores which protects access to the file.

 # How to use :